Aurora0205/Aurora/README.md

 ```

 #### Foreign key

+**※ Updates now automatically register foreign keys, but it will be easy to understand, so it is better to write**

 What a means is ' F| ' foreign key
 In the following source code, Foreign key of prefectures is registerd

 ```